-- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - If the report includes an online element staff will be mindful of the guidance Searching, screening and confiscation advice for schools Staff taking a report will inform the DSL or their Deputy as soon as practicably possible but at least within 24 hours. - Staff taking a report will never promise confidentiality. - Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.
+- Children making a report of sexual violence or sexual harassment will be taken seriously, kept safe and be well supported. - o If the report includes an online element staff will be mindful of the guidance Searching, Screening and Confiscation (publishing.service.gov.uk) Staff taking a report will inform the DSL as soon as possible - Staff taking a report will never promise confidentiality. - o Parents or carers will normally be informed (unless this would put the child at greater risk). - If a child is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care.